howeyc/goscp/README.md

 # goscp - scp client in Go

 Limitations
-* All source files must be local (aka. this is upload only)
 * Only password authentication.

 Features
-* Ability to limit bandwidth.
+* Ability to limit bandwidth (Only when destination is remote).

 Why?
 * I had the requirement to send files over scp on low bandwidth infrastructure